IBM/cloudpakfordata-telco-churn-workshop/workshop/exercise-3/README.md

 wget  https://raw.githubusercontent.com/IBM/customer-churn-prediction/master/data/WA_Fn-UseC_-Telco-Customer-Churn.csv
 ```

+* In the notebook, highlight the cell `Insert data`.

+* Click on the `10/01` tab at the top which has the tooltip `Find data`.
+Your previously loaded data set shoulud show up.

+* Click `Insert to code` and choose `Insert pandas DataFrame`.

 #### Run the notebook

 * Run all the cells individually by highlighting each cell by clicking it, then either click the `Run` button at the top of the notebook or `control` + `return` at the same time.
+While the cell is running, an asterisck will show up in the brackets to the left of the cell `[*]` and when it is done, a sequential number will show up, i.e. `[17]`.
 Do this for the next steps, with some additional instructions:

 * In the notebook, run the first 3 cells to `!pip install` the various packages needed.